vim-autoformat/vim-autoformat/README.md

 * `terraform fmt` for __Terraform__.
   The standard formatter included with Terraform.
 See https://www.terraform.io/docs/cli/commands/fmt.html for more info.

+* `packer fmt` for __Packer__.
+  The standard formatter included with Packer.
+See https://www.packer.io/docs/commands/fmt for more info.

 ## Help, the formatter doesn't work as expected!

 If you're struggling with getting a formatter to work, it may help to set vim-autoformat in